legendreddragon/legendreddragon.github.io/lord/levels/level1.md

 {: .monsterrank }

 ### All Monsters
+Averages weight rare monsters with 0.001 (chance of 1 in 1000)

 | NAME             | HP | ATT | XP | GOLD | RARE | WEAPON        |
 |:-----------------|---:|----:|---:|-----:|:-----|:--------------|